 The 2012 Festival will include a children’s demo area, a new Orchard Food & Bar Village, a Run the Hill Fancy Dress competition, paddock fun with a tribute act dedicated to the famous George Formby motorcycle film, No Limit, and live entertainment from UK hot rocking band, Josie and the Outlaw.

 Prescott Bike Festival will take place on Sunday 22nd April 2012 and all proceeds from the day will go to the Nationwide Association of Blood Bikes and Severn Freewheelers.
-Advance tickets can be purchased via the Prescott Bike Festival website.Enjoy more Fast Bikes reading in the four-weekly magazine.
+Advance tickets can be purchased via the Prescott Bike Festival website.Enjoy more Fast Bikes reading in the monthly magazine.
 Click here to subscribe.